 Bring the rich biodiversity of the Pacific Northwest into your classroom!
 Nature in the Classroom is a free multidisciplinary science-based curriculum that allows students to explore the biodiversity of the Puget Sound using real-life museum specimens.

-Step inside the Slater Museum prep lab and see what birds our Collections Manager, Gary Shugart, has been working on!
+Step inside the museum prep lab and see what birds our Collections Manager, Gary Shugart, has been working on!

 Learn molecular techniques and examine genetic variation in one or more salmon populations!